News and Notes

 - Please see document outlining current policies for the Drop-Off Center in regard to the COVID-19 pandemic: Drop-Off Center COVID-19 Policies

-- The Waukesha County HAZARDOUS WASTE program will next be in the City of Waukesha the second and fourth Saturdays of August from 8 a.m. to 12 noon.
+- The Waukesha County HAZARDOUS WASTE program will next be in the City of Waukesha the second and fourth Saturdays of October and the 2nd Saturday of November from 8 a.m. to 12 noon.
+After the 2nd Saturday of November, they will not be back in the city of Waukesha until the 2nd Saturday of February.
 Call 262-896-8300 or visit www.waukeshacounty.gov/hazardouswaste for more information and to learn about new COVID-19 related policies.

 Despite the incredible circumstances in our community, country and worldwide, it is still within our control to minimize the amount of extra waste generated and discarded.
 Extra garbage does not have to be automatic even in the current circumstances.